thejulianflores/odin-recipes/README.md

 - Images
 - Links

+A demo of the website can be found [here.](https://thejulianflores.github.io/odin-recipes/)

 The secondary purpose of this project is to demonstrate the understanding of how Git and Github work in flow and version control.

 The outline of the project can be referenced [here.](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes)